Step 7: Build a story to present

 You're presented with a blank workspace that reads, "Drag a sheet here."
 This is where you'll create your first story point.

-If you’re thinking that blank stories look a lot like blank dashboards, that's because they do.
+Blank stories look a lot like blank dashboards.
 And like a dashboard, you can drag worksheets over to present them.
 You can also drag dashboards over to present them in your story.

-This story point will be a useful way to acquaint viewers with your data.
+This story point is a useful way to acquaint viewers with your data.

-But you want to tell a story about selling machines in North Carolina, so it's time to take a step in that direction.
+But you want to tell a story about selling machines in North Carolina, so let's focus on that data.

 Highlight machine sales